Launching Workloads with Dynamic GPU Fractions

 Dynamic GPU fractions is disabled by default in the NVIDIA Run:ai UI.
 To use dynamic GPU fractions, it must be enabled by your Administrator, under General Settings → Resources → GPU resource optimization.

-Step 1: Logging in
+Step 1: Logging In

 Browse to the provided NVIDIA Run:ai user interface and log in with your credentials.

-Step 2: Submitting the first workspace
+Step 2: Submitting the First Workspace

 Go to the Workload manager → Workloads